-The Seminole County School District, in conjunction with the Seminole County Sheriff's reunification plan that encompass several types of large-scale reunification procedures for numerous incident types.
+The Seminole County School District, in conjunction with the Seminole County Sheriff's Office School Resource Officer Program, has developed a school district-specific family reunification plan that encompass several types of large-scale reunification procedures for numerous incident types.
 The Seminole County plan is a model plan that other agencies should consider emulating.